 To help ensure data integrity, all database management systems (DBMSs) apply locks to data.
 For example, when one editor begins updating rows, the rows lock to prevent another editor from changing them.
 Once the transaction is complete, the locks release.

-Each database management system (DBMS) applies locks and interprets isolation levels differently.
+Each DBMS applies locks and interprets isolation levels differently.
 As a result, you need to study the behavior of your DBMS to determine at what level to set locks, how to set isolation levels, and deal with lock time-outs and deadlocks.
 For more detailed information, refer to your DBMS documentation.

-Additionally, ArcGIS does not work with all database management systems the same way.
-As a result, the potential for concurrency problems when performing nonversioned edits differs slightly.
+Additionally, ArcGIS does not work with all DBMSs the same way.
+As a result, the potential for concurrency problems when performing nonversioned edits differs slightly between the various DBMSs.
 This topic provides a brief introduction to how concurrency and locking apply within the context of ArcGIS, but database locking is a complex topic.
-Consult your DBMS documentation and other database administration documentation to gain an understanding of this concept.

 ArcGIS and isolation levels